-Last week she sent me an email with this in it, asking if I thought the boys might be interested in checking it out.
+So, last week she sends me an email with this inside of it and asks me if I think the boys would be interested:

-Now, there are a lot of things I don't know, but I knew the Wonder Twins would be down for this.
+Now, there are a lot of things I don't know, but I know this is looks right in the Wonder Twins' wheelhouse.

-Sure enough, once we showed them the trailer and explained what it was, they were totally on board.
-So, with our Friday night picnic in tow, we headed downtown to Discovery Green
+So, with our picnic in tow, we headed out to Discovery Green

 Shadow of the Bat-Man

 .
-He's strung together pieces of old public domain silent movies to make a 55 minute Bat-Man movie with a surprisingly cohesive narrative.
-With the accompanying original score by Houston's Two Star Symphony
+By using public domain silent movies he has created a 55 minute Batman movie with a surprisingly cohesive narrative.
+With an original score created by and peformed live by Houston's Two Star Symphony

-He even went as deep as Maxie Zeus which thrilled the boys to no end.
+There was even a segment of the movie that involved Maxie Zeus which thrilled the boys to no end.

 That is what you call a win-win.